-Erratic idling and stalling issues are so irritating, you’re on the right track, a dirty throttle body could be the root cause.
-Cleaning shouldn’t take more than thirty minutes and before long she’ll be on full song.
+Erratic idling and stalling issues are so irritating; you’re on the right track, and a dirty throttle body could be the root cause.
+Cleaning shouldn’t take more than thirty minutes; before long, she’ll be on full song.

-I’m a mechanic for more than twenty years, I’ve cleaned more throttle bodies than I count.
+I’ve been a mechanic for more than twenty years, and I’ve cleaned more throttle bodies than I count.
 In this post, you’ll learn how to clean your throttle body, and I’ll share a few tips along the way.

 How Throttle Body Works

 Once all throttle assemblies were a full mechanical affair.
-Rods, cables, and levers working in harmony.
+Rods, cables, and levers work in harmony.
 Pressing the gas pedal caused a direct physical movement of all this hardware.
 With the computer age came the fly-by-wire.
-The throttle pedal no longer has a cable attached instead sends a proportional voltage to the onboard computer, the PCM (Power-train Control Module).
+The throttle pedal no longer has a cable attached; instead sends a proportional voltage to the onboard computer, the PCM (Power-train Control Module).

-The PCM makes a few calculations and sends a proportional voltage to the throttle body’s stepper motor which opens the throttle plate, sending you on down the road.
+The PCM makes a few calculations and sends a proportional voltage to the throttle body’s stepper motor, which opens the throttle plate, sending you down the road.

 The throttle body, made from cast alloy, looks like a pretty substantial mechanical component.
-But is really an electronic component.
-The throttle body houses the all-important throttle plate, but also a stepper motor and sensors.
+But it is really an electronic component.
+The throttle body houses the all-important throttle plate but also a stepper motor and sensors.

-The throttle body also contains sensors that report throttle plate precise position, the PCM will use this information to make fine adjustments and to flag a fault.
+The throttle body also contains sensors that report the throttle plate’s precise position; the PCM will use this information to make fine adjustments and to flag a fault.
 Accuracy is mission-critical.

 Symptoms Of Dirty Throttle Body